walterbender/training/README.md

 Learn Sugar
 ===========

-Sugar Activity for learning about Sugar developed for One Academy.
+Sugar Activity for learning about Sugar developed for Sugar Labs Academy.

 Explores Sugar basics, such as the toolbar, journal, views, frame, and settings.